Gordon College logo

 The Tupper Writing Center

-The Tupper Writing Center is open!
-We are in Jenks 422.
+The Tupper Writing Center is closed for Christmas Break!
+We will reopen when classes begin in January.

 Anyone who says writing is easy is selling you a book you don’t want to buy.